To my surprise, my freshman orientation at Rutgers turned out to be nothing like what I was expecting!

 1. We got to spend the night in the new Livingston Apartments!

 In past years, students stayed in the Lynton Towers which are ancient and get super hot during the summer.
-The apartments house 4 people who each get their own bedroom and have air-conditioning.
+The apartments house 4 people who each get their own bedroom and get air-conditioning.
 Very nice!

 Update: The towers got air conditioning this summer so I wonder if they’ll change the location back next year!